SILDTeam/LEFA-GE/README.md

-### Install Watcom and Configure Project for linux info.
+### Install Watcom and Configure Project for linux.
 </div>
   <details>
    <summary> FOR LINUX  </summary>